 - A particularly insulting "Mammy" example can be seen with Eulabelle in The Horror of Party Beach, which was mercilessly called out in the episode of MST3K that featured it — Eulabelle is obese, speaks in "Oh Lawdy!" colloquialisms, and is convinced that the monster is a case of bad voodoo.
 The actress was named Eulabelle Moore, and her few acting credits have her playing the same type of role, though this was the only one to use her real name.
 Amusingly, Eulabelle is one of the only characters in the film to display any sort of common sense about the eponymous horror: when one of the white "heroes" gives up looking for sodium to kill the monster after calling only one warehouse, Eulabelle berates him for giving up so damn easily.

 - Bart, protagonist of Blazing Saddles, starts out as a railroad worker.
 He later comes back for the other laborers so they can build a fake Rock Ridge to trick the bandits, in exchange for some land to grow crops.
 While Bart is black, Chinese and Irish workers also show up.

 Howard Johnson: All right.
 We'll take the niggers, and the chinks.
 But we don't want the Irish. [the assembled laborers turn and act as if they're about to go home] Oh, prairie shit.
 All right.
 Everyone!

-- Calpurnia in To Kill a Mockingbird, yet unlike many of these examples, her station in life was another part of the book's dissection of racism in America.
-Calpurnia was treated as an equal member of the family and was written as a fully-fleshed out human instead of as the flat "Mammy" stock character.
+- Calpurnia in To Kill a Mockingbird.
+Yet, unlike many of these examples, her station in life was another part of the book's dissection of racism in America.
+Calpurnia is treated as an equal member of the family and is written as a fully-fleshed-out human instead of as the flat "Mammy" stock character.
 She has a much bigger part in the book than in the film, which had to cut many scenes and subplots for time and many of Calpurnia's scenes were too.
 But her sensitive and important portrayal makes her one of the few examples of this type of role that does not create Values Dissonance today.